Flat-rate compute

 Unlimited LLM API: what it is and how it works

-An unlimited LLM API charges a flat monthly price for AI compute instead of billing per token — no usage caps, no per-minute rate limits, no surprise bills.
-It exists because always-on AI agents broke per-token pricing: an agent that resends its context every step can burn hundreds of dollars a month on a meter, or run on a fixed price from $9/mo without one.
+An unlimited LLM API charges a flat monthly price for AI compute instead of billing per token — no usage limits, no per-minute rate caps, no surprise bills.
+It exists because always-on AI agents broke per-token pricing: an agent that resends its context every step can burn hundreds of dollars a month on a meter, or run on a fixed price from $39/mo without one.
+That is the model Standard Compute runs on.

 Flat-rate vs per-token — the honest version